 Please allow approximately 60 business days to process a request, starting from the time we receive your completed application and all supporting documentation and have confirmed that your registration is current and complete.

-Your file is typically reviewed by one or more doctoral-level psychological or medical professionals, depending on the basis of your request.
+Your file is typically reviewed by one or more psychological or medical professionals, depending on the basis of your request.
 Some requests are also reviewed, at NBME’s request, by external professionals.